Liu-Jinyuan/liu-jinyuan.github.io/index.md

 </p>

 ### Others
 My name in Chinese character is 刘晋源.
-The following is how I looked like in 2020.
+Below is a picture of me taken at Tsinghua in 2020.

 <p align="center">
   <img src="/docs/jinyuan_pic.jpg" width="300" height="300">